South Dakota provides millions of dollars in technology grants to nursing homes - ExBulletin

 The field of telemedicine has been growing for decades, but it has made great strides during the COVID-19 pandemic, when in-person medical visits have been drastically reduced.

 This artist's rendering shows what the $350 million virtual care center to be built by Sanford Health will look like.
-The new center is expected to be completed this year in northwest Sioux Falls, South Dakota.
-(Courtesy of Sanford Health)
+The new center is scheduled to be completed this year in northwest Sioux Falls, South Dakota.
+(Photo: Provided by Sanford Health)

 South Dakota is a leader in the telehealth industry, having launched Avel eCare in 1993 and significantly expanding its telehealth efforts offered by Sioux Falls-based Sanford Health.